waynelloyd/homebrew-system-updater/README.md

 ### 🔄 Intelligent Updates
 - **Smart Service Restart**: Detects and restarts services that need it (Fedora/RHEL)
 - **System Reboot Detection**: Prompts for reboot when required
+- **Pending Actions Summary**: Provides a clear, consolidated list of required follow-up actions, such as system reboots, at the end of the script.
 - **Docker Container Management**: Only restarts containers when updates are detected
+- **Vim Plugin Management**: Automatically updates Vim plugins (Vundle).
+- **Oh My Zsh**: Keeps your Oh My Zsh installation up-to-date (macOS only).
 - **Graceful Fallbacks**: Skips unavailable package managers without errors

 ## Functionality by Operating System